Start Your North Carolina LLC in just a Few Minutes

 Even though it is called an employer identification number, it does not necessarily mean that you have employees.
 An EIN is a type of tax identification number (TIN) that identifies your business to the IRS for North Carolina LLC filings.
 Similar terms for an EIN include:

 - Federal employer ID number

 - Federal tax identification number

 The EIN responsible party is the individual who goes on file with the IRS when you apply for your North Carolina LLC.
-All correspondence related to your EIN will be sent to this person, who can be yourself or another member of your business.
-As of 2018, companies are no longer allowed to be the responsible party for an EIN.
+All correspondence related to your EIN will be sent to this person.
+The EIN responsible party can be yourself or another member of your business.
+As of 2018, whole companies are no longer allowed to be the responsible party for an EIN in North Carolina.

 Secretary of State